 The Water Cycle

-It is a hydrological cycle involving regular circulation of water in different states of matter.
-It takes place in the following stages:
+It is a hydrological cycle in which water in various states of matter circulates on a regular basis.
+It occurs in the following phases:

-To get more information on formation of clouds and water cycle, don’t forget to register at Byju’s.
+To get more information on the formation of clouds and the water cycle, don’t forget to register at BYJU’S.